La Trobe University

 Courses may only be offered certain semesters or times of the school year.
 Please, read unit (course) descriptions carefully to make sure each course will be offered when you are abroad.
 For those studying in the fall term, look for courses offered during Session 2.

 Note: Students must have courses pre-approved by North Central College prior to taking them abroad.
 If students change their course schedules while abroad, they must get this change approved.
-Some departments only permit students to take a certain number of courses abroad that count toward their major; by getting all courses pre-approved, this ensures that these courses will count towards their degrees.
+Some departments only permit students to take a certain number of courses abroad that count toward their major.
+To ensure that all courses count towards their degrees, students must get their department's approval.

 Housing and Meals